Chowan County License Hearing Guide

 • Gather Evidence: Collect any evidence that supports your case.
 This might include witness statements (if anyone was with you), video footage (if available from dashcams or security cameras), and any documentation relevant to the circumstances of your arrest.

 • Consider Hiring a DUI Attorney: A DUI attorney experienced in North Carolina law can be invaluable.
-They understand the ALR process, can help you gather evidence, prepare your case, and represent you at the hearing.
-They can also identify potential weaknesses in the state's case against you.
+They understand the ALR process, can help you gather evidence, prepare legal arguments, and represent you at the hearing.

 Possible Outcomes

-• Suspension Upheld: The hearing officer finds that the state has met its burden of proof and upholds the license suspension.
+• Suspension Upheld: The hearing officer finds that the suspension is justified, and your license remains suspended for the applicable period.

-• Suspension Overturned: The hearing officer finds that the state has not met its burden of proof and overturns the license suspension.
-Your license will be reinstated.
+• Suspension Overturned: The hearing officer finds that the suspension is not justified, and your license is reinstated.

 Hardship/Restricted License in North Carolina

-If your license is suspended, you may be eligible for a limited driving privilege, often called a hardship license or restricted license, depending on the circumstances of your case and North Carolina law.
+Even with a license suspension, you may be eligible for a limited driving privilege, often called a hardship or restricted license, under NC law.

 • What You Can Drive For: A restricted license typically allows you to drive only for essential purposes, such as:

 • IID Requirement: Depending on the circumstances of your case, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
-An IID requires you to blow into a breathalyzer before starting your vehicle.
-If alcohol is detected, the vehicle will not start.
+This device requires you to blow into it before starting your car, and it prevents the car from starting if alcohol is detected.

 Getting Your License Back